Resources - Blog

 Amazon Prime is highly successful and currently has over 150 million customers worldwide.
 Currently, over half of consumers (54%) are Amazon Prime members while 12% of consumers are subscribed to Walmart+, per Feedvisor data.
 Walmart has seen a remarkable adoption of its subscription service during a short period of time.
 Even though it is likely that Amazon Prime will continue to reign supreme, Walmart+ can still gain a significant market share.

-Below you will learn how Walmart+ and Amazon Prime stack up against one another.
+Below you will learn how Walmart+ and Amazon Prime stack up against each other.

 Walmart+ is priced at $12.95 per month or $98 per year, which is a yearly savings of $57.40.
 Amazon Prime is priced at $12.99 per month or $119 per year, offering a savings of $36.88.
 Walmart membership program is more affordable, however, it is important to note that Amazon provides its members more perks.